sywuaa/CodeIntensive/README.md

 SDOM is a JavaScript DOM interaction library built base on jQuery.
 SDOM can:
-  * Select single or multiple DOM elements by passing a string ('div')
+  * Select single or multiple DOM elements by passing a string - example:('div')
   * Select and manipulate DOM elements
   * Create DOM elements
   * Queue callback functions until DOM is fully loaded